Tooth Numbing: Causes, Symptoms, and Care

 Your dentist can often treat an abscess quickly.
-If the abscess in in your tooth, you may need a filling or root canal.
+If an abscess in your tooth, you may need a filling or root canal.
 The dentist cleans out the infection, first.
 Once the infection is under control, you can schedule a follow-up appointment for the filling and crown.
 Your dentist may recommend extraction for severely damaged teeth.

 Dental Procedures that Require Tooth Numbing

 If you need a dental procedure, your dentist may numb your tooth and gums.
 This way you do not feel pain during a filling, root canal, or extraction.
-A numbing cream is applied to the gum line and may sit for a few minutes.
-Once the gums are numb, the dentist administers a shot to complete the numbing process.
+Tooth numbing cream is applied to the gum line and may sit for a few minutes.
+Once the gums are numb, the dentist administers a shot to complete the tooth numbing process.
 Your dentist may probe different areas of your mouth to ensure you cannot feel anything before proceeding with treatment.
-Emergency Dentist can help you with a variety of dental procedures.
+Emergency dentists can help you with a variety of dental procedures.

 How is a root canal done on a front tooth?

 If you need a root canal on your front tooth, your dentist drills into the back of the tooth.
 This allows access to the pulp that is cleared out.
 The inside of the root and tooth is then cleaned and left alone until the next appointment.
 Once the dentist determines your tooth is free of infection, you receive a filling and a crown.
 Ask about a tooth-colored crown for your front tooth.